usnistgov/sesame/doc/tutorial/analysis.rst

 Analysis of data: the Analyzer object
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Next we show how to extract and analyze the data computed by the solvers.
-To facilitate data analysis, Sesame has an :func:`~sesame.analyzer.Analyzer` class which contains many methods to compute typical quantities of interest, such as total radiative recombination, total current, carrier densities, grain boundary recombination, etc.  A summary and the descriptions of the methods available via the
+To facilitate data analysis, Sesame has an :func:`~sesame.analyzer.Analyzer` class which contains many methods to compute typical quantities of interest, such as total defect, radiative, or radiative recombination, total current, carrier densities, grain boundary recombination, etc.  A summary and the descriptions of the methods available via the
 :func:`~sesame.analyzer.Analyzer` object are detailed in Sec. :ref:`label_code`.